 1729 – the Corsicans revolt against their Genoese overlords, a struggle which will last for around 40 years before being fully resolved.

-1755 – a Corsican Republic, led by Pasquale Paoli, is proclaimed.
+1755 – the Corsican Republic, led by Pasquale Paoli, is proclaimed.
 Pockets of the island, including the fortress towns of Calvi and Bonifacio, remain under Genoese control, however.

 1769 – Corsica is conquered by France, who had bought the island from the Genoese in 1767.
 This purchase, an illegitimate act in the eyes of the Corsican Republic, is validated in the Treaty of Versailles of 1768.